 Cooperation Agreement between Al Ain University and Northern Michigan University

-Al Ain University of Science and Technology signed a cooperation agreement with Northern Michigan University in the USA.
+Al Ain University signed a cooperation agreement with Northern Michigan University in the USA.
 The agreement aims at augmenting the exchange of research and knowledge leading to broadening horizons and strengthening cultural cooperation.
 The agreement came during the visit of a delegation from Northern Michigan University to AAU, Al Ain Campus.
 The visiting delegation included Dr. David Haynes, NMU President; Dr. Paul Lang, NMU Vice President; and Dr. Jamal Rashed, Dean of the NMU College of Business, and they were received by Prof. Ghaleb El Refae, AAU President, and Prof. Abdelhafid Belarbi, AAU Vice President.
 The agreement was signed by Prof. Ghaleb El Refae on behalf of AAU while Dr. David Haynes signed for NMU.

 Prof. El Refae stated that cooperation between educational institutions contributes to enriching scientific and cultural capabilities thus enhancing academic and educational experience through mutual initiatives that are benefit students and research alike.